lea-ha/AISK/README.md

 - Make sure both the backend and frontend servers are running simultaneously
 - The backend server must be running on port 5000
 - The frontend will automatically connect to the backend
-- Keep your OpenAI API key secure and never commit it to version control